buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/key-concepts.md

 This provides a lower-level (and less friendly) interface to the API, and does not normally need to be called directly.
 Many data types from this package are used in the 'bb' package.

-**Python and TypeScript SDKs**: OpenAPI-generated clients in Python, TypeScript, and other languages are coming soon, followed by custom libraries providing similar functionality to the 'bb' package.
+**Python and TypeScript SDKs**: OpenAPI-generated clients in Python, TypeScript, and other languages are planned, followed by custom libraries providing similar functionality to the 'bb' package.